In the European and Latin American regions, subject to these limits, those candidates who receive the most votes will be elected.

 21) When the elections are concluded, all significant reports and all complaints to the Elections Committee should be reported to the Board with recommendations as to changes to the IPA Elections Procedures or other actions considered appropriate.

 Elections Committee Mandate

-27. Such reports to the Chair of concerns or of alleged infractions should contain specific information regarding the candidate involved, the actions or behaviour of concern, the date, time, and duration and whether other persons are involved in the alleged infraction.
+27) Such reports to the Chair of concerns or of alleged infractions should contain specific information regarding the candidate involved, the actions or behavior of concern, the date, time, and duration and whether other persons are involved in the alleged infraction.

 Composition of the Committee

 28) The Committee shall consist of nine members, three from each region.
 In this way, three committee members in each Region should be able to monitor the activity in their region.